nathanjnile/Productivity-Manager/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Create a mongoDB database, for example through https://www.mongodb.com/cloud/atlas

-Create config file with your mongodb url and jwt secret.
+Create a .env file with your mongodb url and jwt secret to be exported for use.

 * npm
 ```sh